virusme/Automated-Trader-for-The-Chartist/README.md

 ### Interactive Brokers (IB) connectivity
+This provides a simplified user-interface and connectivity to Interactive Brokers gateway.
+All settings are stored locally on your computer.
+Every time the application is loaded, these settings are retrieved for your convenience.

 * **Connection**
     * Connection status indicator
     * Connect to IB Gateway by setting IP address, log level, port number and client id including Connect and Disconnect buttons